stanfordnlp/CoreNLP/_pages/corenlp-server.md

 ### Dedicated Server

 This section describes how to set up a dedicated CoreNLP server on a fresh Linux install.
+These instructions are definitely okay on a CentOS 6 system, which is what our demo server runs on.
+We include a couple of notes of variations below.
 As always, make sure you understand the commands being run below, as they largely require root permissions:

 1. Place all of the CoreNLP jars (code, models, and library dependencies) in a directory `/opt/corenlp`.
 The code will be in a jar named `stanford-corenlp-<version>.jar`.
 The models will be in a jar named `stanford-corenlp-<version>-models.jar`; other language, caseless or shift-reduce models can also be added here.
 The minimal library dependencies, included in the CoreNLP release, are:
 	* `joda-time.jar`